Law Firm

-Updated: January 19, 2024
+Updated: June 16, 2024

-Suppose one of the parents, for example, disagrees with the other parent while practicing parental care in Cyprus.
+Suppose one of the parents, for example, disagrees with the other parent while practising parental care in Cyprus.
 In that case, the competent Family Court can decide, after filing the necessary petition and using the services of a lawyer, which of the parents will have custody of the children.

 The Competent Court to file such a petition is the Family Court, where the children have permanent residency.